Course Overview

 - State the principles of sustainability and discuss environmental issues as they relate to environmental, economic and social values.

-- Discuss human population growth and human activities with respect to resource management and energy conservation, and in light of global climate change impacts, adaptation and mitigation.
+- Discuss human population growth and human activities with respect to resource management and energy conservation.

 - Perform with confidence air, water, sediment and soil sampling according to standard methods and field safety procedures.